techidaily/site-games-able/source/_posts/diagnosing-and-repairing-windows-steam-remote-play-issues.md

 ## 1\.
 Re-Enable Remote Play on Steam

- You can[access the Remote Play feature on Steam](https://www.makeuseof.com/how-to-use-steam-remote-play-anywhere/) from its Settings.
+ You can [access the Remote Play feature on Steam](https://www.makeuseof.com/how-to-use-steam-remote-play-anywhere/) from its Settings.
 To fix any temporary glitches with the connection, try to disable and re-enable Remote Play on Steam.

 To disable Remote Play on Steam: